01 Oct Running for anxiety

 If you’re looking for a cheap, effective way to exercise, and you suffer from anxiety, stress or depression, then you should think seriously about trying running.
 You don’t need to go fast or far to get benefits for your physical and mental health.

-While the physical benefits are well understood, scientists are now finding some of the reasons why many runners report mental health benefits, from emotional highs to a happy calmness.
+While the physical benefits are well understood, scientists are now finding some of the reasons why many runners report mental health benefits, from emotional highs to a happy calmness, running for anxiety.

 Research shows benefit of running for anxiety

 If you suffer from anxiety, then running is a great option.
 Several pieces of research have shown that running helps develop what is known as “executive function”.
 This includes the ability to concentrate and solve problems.

 An Arizona-based research team has even found evidence that running helps to calm part of your brain known as the “default mode network”.
 This is a group of zones in the brain which lights up when you are bored or distracted, and activity here has been linked with anxiety and depression.
 It is the home of the discouraging ‘inner voice’ you may be all too familiar with.